GPSnoopy/BelgianChocolateDuke3D/README.md

 * Save games are not compatible between 32-bit and 64-bit (due to serialization of `intptr_t` values).
 * Linux: MIDI does not play (vcpkg does not configure sdl2-mixer for it).
 * Engine: Leaning left/right falls back to low-res rendering.
-* Engine: minimap has rendering glitches when fully-textured.
+* Engine: Minimap has rendering glitches when fully-textured.
+* Engine: Pixel imprecision when rendering health/ammo numbers in the status bar, leaving ghost pixels.

 ## Requirements